Deer resistant plants – 20 flowers and shrubs that deer hate

-(Image credit: Robert Muckley / Getty Images)
+(Image credit: Getty Images/Laszlo Podor)

-While deer are shy animals, when hungry they will often stray into gardens and eat prized plants – putting a huge dent in your backyard ideas.
+If deer are prevalent in your area, then deer resistant plants are an essential addition to your yard.
+While deer are shy animals, when hungry they will often stray into gardens and eat prized plants – putting a huge dent in your carefully curated borders.

-Whether you are looking for evergreen shrubs to serve as the backbone of your garden scheme, or annuals to fill in gaps in pots and borders, there are some wonderful deer resistant plants to choose from.
+Whether you are looking for evergreen shrubs to serve as the backbone of your backyard ideas, or annuals to fill in gaps in pots and borders, there are so many wonderful deer resistant plants and flowers to choose from.
+We asked the experts for their top picks.

 Deer resistant shrubs